Fire devours Greek island's forests; residents urged to flee

-The coast guard said three patrol boats, four navy vessels, one ferry, two tourist boats and numerous fishing and private boats were on standby at Pefki to evacuate residents if necessary.

-Around 350 people already boarded the ferry, the coast guard said, as the fire cut off many road-based escape routes.
-Another 23 people were picked up by the coast guard and a volunteer rescue group from other beaches in northern Evia and were taken to Pefki.

-In dramatic scenes Sunday afternoon, fast-moving flames encroached on Pefki, burning trees on the fringes of the village and even in some yards.
-Panicked residents raced with water tanks and hoses,= in a seemingly futile effort to extinguish the fire.
+In dramatic scenes Sunday afternoon, fast-moving flames encroached on the seaside village of Pefki on the island's northern coast, burning trees on the fringes and entering the houses' yards.
+At least one house was on fire.
+Panicked residents raced with water tanks, hoses and branches in a seemingly futile effort to extinguish the flames.

+Acrid, choking smoke hung in the orange-grey air, turning the day into an apocalyptic twilight as people headed towards Pefki's pebble beach, dragging suitcases, clutching pets and helping elderly relatives.

+Around 350 people had boarded the ferry even before the flames reached the village, the coast guard said, while 23 others were rescued from other beaches in northern Evia.
+A ferry, coast guard patrol boats, navy vessels and other boats were on standby to evacuate residents.

-Evacuation orders were issued for four villages in northern Evia, including Pefki, but some residents refused to leave, hoping to save their properties.
+Evacuation orders were issued Sunday for four villages in northern Evia, including Pefki, but many residents refused to leave, hoping to save their properties.

-In nearby Gouves, towering flames leaped from the tops of trees, devouring the pine forest leading up to the village.
+In nearby Gouves, towering flames leaped from the treetops, devouring the pine forest leading to the village.
 Some residents remained in the picturesque mountain village, dousing homes with water from garden hoses in a last-ditch effort to save them.
 Others used bulldozers to raze trees and bushes, hoping to create rudimentary firebreaks.

 Civil Protection chief Nikos Hardalias said the Evia fire was burning on two fronts, one to the north and one to the south.
-He said the conditions there were particularly tough for the water-dropping planes and helicopters fighting the blazes, whose pilots faced “great danger" with limited visibility and air turbulence.
+He said the conditions there were particularly tough for the water-dropping planes and helicopters, whose pilots faced “great danger" with limited visibility and air turbulence.

 “We have before us one more difficult afternoon, one more difficult night,” Hardalias said.
 “All the forces that have been fighting a difficult battle all these days will continue operating with unabated intensity, with the same self-sacrifice.”

-People in north Evia’s main harbor, Aidipsos, were urged to shut their windows, doors and chimneys to prevent burning embers from entering houses.
+“The atmosphere was suffocating, although I was away from the fire.
+There was ash and smoke everywhere,” said Christina Tsatou, who had been in the seaside village of Agios Georgios.
+"It is very sad that they did not send help in the first days and they left the island burning.
+It was unfair and many people have lost their property, their livelihoods.”

+The wildfires have stretched Greece's firefighting capabilities to the limit, and the government has appealed for help from abroad.
+More than 20 countries in Europe and the Mideast have responded, sending planes, helicopters, vehicles and manpower.

-Overnight, the coast guard and ferries evacuated 83 people from beaches in northern Evia, after a massive operation Friday night that plucked more than 1,000 people from beaches and a seaside village as flames raged on the hills behind them.
+Overnight, the Greek coast guard and ferries evacuated 83 people from beaches in northern Evia, following a seaside evacuation of more than 1,000 people on Friday night as flames raged across the hills behind them.

-The fire department said 575 firefighters with 35 ground teams and 89 vehicles were battling the Evia wildfire, including 112 Romanian and 100 Ukrainian firefighters.
+The fire department said Sunday 575 firefighters, 35 ground teams and 89 vehicles were battling the Evia wildfire, including 112 Romanian and 100 Ukrainian firefighters.
 Four helicopters and three planes provided air support.

-The massive fire that ravaged forests, homes and businesses on the northern fringes of the Greek capital appeared to be on the wane.
-That fire burnt through large tracts of a national park on Mount Parnitha, the largest forested area remaining near Athens.
+Another massive fire that ravaged forests, homes and businesses on the northern fringes of the Greek capital appeared to be on the wane.
+That blaze burnt through large tracts of a national park on Mount Parnitha, the largest forested area remaining near Athens.

-Rekindling of the fire north of Athens was a constant concern, Hardalias said, adding that firefighters and the military had been patrolling all night to tackle the situation.
-One firefighter was transferred to a hospital Sunday after passing out during a patrol, Hardalias said.
+Firefighters were worried that the Mount Parnitha fire would rekindle, so they and the military had been patroling all night, Hardalias said.
+One firefighter was transferred to a hospital Sunday after passing out during a patrol.

 On Friday, a volunteer firefighter died after suffering head injuries from a falling electric pole north of Athens, while at least 20 people have been treated for fire-related injuries, including two firefighters hospitalized in intensive care.